Skip to content

 Check your borrowing capacity

-Most lenders offer 4 to 4.5 times your household income.
-Use our borrowing calculator to see where you stand.
+Most lenders will advance somewhere around 4 to 4.5 times your household income.
+Our borrowing calculator shows roughly where you stand.

 4. 04